Transit map: Elements

-The primary purpose of a transit map is to help passengers—especially those unfamiliar with the system—to take the correct routes to travel between two points; this may include having to change vehicle or mode in the course of the trip.
-The map uses symbols to illustrate the lines, stations and transfer points, as well as a system of geographic identification.
-At the same time the map must remain simple to allow overview, and be usable by those unfamiliar with the geography of the area.
+Transit maps use symbols and abstract representation of the location's geography to illustrate the lines, stations and transfer points of the system while still serving as a tool of physical navigation in the city.

-Stations are marked with symbols that break the line, along with their names, so they may be referred to on other maps or travel itineraries.
+Stations are marked with symbols that break the line's continuity, along with their names, so they may be referred to on other maps or travel itineraries.
 Further help may be granted through the inclusion of important tourist attractions and other locations such as the city center; these may be identified through symbols or wording.

 Color coding allows the map to specify each route in an easy way, allowing the users to quickly identify where each specific route goes; if it does not go to the desired destination, the colors and symbols allow the user to identify a feasible point of transfer between lines.

 Symbols such as aircraft may be used to illustrate airports, and symbols of trains may be used to identify stations that allow transfer to other modes, such as commuter or intercity train services.

-With the widespread use of zone pricing for fare calculation, systems that span more than one zone need a system to inform the use which zone a particular station is located in.
-Common ways include varying the tone of the background color, or by running a weak line along the zone boundaries.
+Use by transit systems

 Many transit authorities publish multiple maps of their systems; this can be done by isolating one mode of transport, for instance only rapid transit or only bus, onto a single map, or instead the authorities publish maps covering only a limited area, but with greater detail.
 Another modification is to produce geographically accurate maps of the system, to allow users to better understand the routes.
 Even if official geographical accurate maps are not available, these can often be obtained from unofficial sources since the information is available from other sources.

+With the widespread use of zone pricing for fare calculation, systems that span more than one zone need a system to inform the use which zone a particular station is located in.
+Common ways include varying the tone of the background color, or by running a weak line along the zone boundaries.